R-FORCE: Robust Learning for Random Recurrent Neural Networks

-Such a property suggests that negative (inhibitory) weights have an important role in balancing the dynamics of the network and could be configured with the initialization that we infer.
-Indeed, in biological neural networks, balance of excitation and inhibition has been found to be a critical requirement for a proper function of the network~\cite{shadlen1998variable,haider2006neocortical,rubin2017balanced}.
-Our work strengthens these findings and provides additional insights into the generating rules of the distribution of connectivity that generic networks need to have to exhibit robust functionality.
+Such a property suggests that negative (inhibitory) weights are essential in balancing the network dynamics and could be configured with the initialization we infer.
+Indeed, in biological neural networks, the balance of excitation and inhibition is a critical requirement for proper network function~\cite{shadlen1998variable,haider2006neocortical,rubin2017balanced}.
+Our work strengthens these findings and provides additional insights into the generating rules of the distribution of connectivity that generic networks need to exhibit robust functionality.